emmajhudgins/eab_mgmt/README.md

 **File organization structure**

 The analysis section is split into R and Python (3) components.
 The python scripts require the gurobipy library, which interfaces with GUROBI 9.1.0 software (free for academic use, www.gurobi.com).
-All R components were build in R 4.1.0.
+All R components were built in R 4.1.0.

-R Scripts
+### R Scripts
+0. 0-forecasted_presences_eab.R - this script updates a model of EAB spread to allow establishment anywhere there is urban ash, and to fit urban ash density-specific spread terms(https://doi.org/10.1111/1365-2664.14141), producing forecasts of EAB spread to 2050 in the absence of management and a dispersal kernel for use in optimizations.
 1. 1-biocontrol_history.R - this script uses parasitoid release and recapture data from APHIS' MapBioControl database (see www.mapbiocontrol.org for data inquiries) to examine recapture patterns across space and time for the four parasitoid species for EAB, which are then used to indicate which sites had a history of biocontrol release at a level that could impact EAB density in line with biocontrol efficiency scenarios (10,000 released and 100 recovered parasitoids).
 2. SDP_calcRoT_spreadfirst_noerad.R - calculates rule of thumb scenarios across different budget allocations to quarantines vs. biologican control (in 20% increments) and different levels of efficiency of each action.
 Saves management action locations over time and resulting EAB propagule pressure for plotting and comparison with optimizations.
 Spread-focused management (quarantines) is allocated first in this script.
 3. SDP_calcRoT_spreadsecon_noerad.R - calculates rule of thumb scenarios across different budget allocations to quarantines vs. biologican control (in 20% increments) and different levels of efficiency of each action.
 Saves management action locations over time and resulting EAB propagule pressure for plotting and comparison with optimizations.
 Site-focused management (biological control) is allocated first in this script.